Setting up an environment using CVMFS in GitLab CI (e.g. to run CMSSW)

 Choosing the correct GitLab runner

-Standard GitLab runners at CERN do not mount CVMFS, which is required for
+Standard GitLab runners at CERN do not mount CVMFS, which is required in many cases, for example for setting up CMSSW, or to create a grid proxy, or to access LCG software stacks in /cvmfs/sft.cern.ch/

 to do is add a tag